deepin-community/gstreamer1.0/docs/gst/running.md

 updating the plugin registry.
 This is useful for embedded device which is not updating the plugins frequently, it will save time when doing `gst_init()`.

+**`GST_REGISTRY_MODE`.
+(Since: 1.20)**

+Set this environment variable to make Gstreamer change the file permissions of the plugin cache / registry.
+If not set, default is to limit read / write permissions to current user only.
+Set mode shall be from one to four octal digits as used in chmod.

 **`GST_TRACE`.**